rbuskens/spinnaker.github.io/documentation/getting_started.md

 components, including Redis and Cassandra, which Spinnaker components use to store data.
 If you see any errors, please just run the command again.

-Note that it can take several minutes for Spinnaker to start.

 It will take several minutes to install and configure Spinnaker along with all of its dependencies.
 Once the install is complete, you will use your